frankdugan3/pyro/documentation/about.md

 The tricky part is handling all the bespoke features in each app while sharing as much as possible.
 The goal is to provide a wide array of helpers and components with sane defaults, while allowing _very_ granular overrides.

 [`Ash Framework`](`Ash`) provides an _excellent_ foundation for this on the backend.
-It's deep extensibility allows the DSL to be extended, and that's exactly where Pyro shifts into overdrive.
-By combining the flexible configuration of components with Ash's extensible DSL, Pyro can seamlessly add declarative UI config.
+Its deep extensibility allows the DSL to be extended, and that's exactly where Pyro pours on the gas!
+By combining the flexible configuration of components with Ash's extensible DSL, Pyro can seamlessly add declarative UI config to Phoenix LiveView.

 ## General Principles